 15 ACTIVITIES TO DO WHILE YOU PRACTICE MINDFULNESS:

 1 Read a book

-If you are an avid reader, you will know how a book can transport you to a far away land and leave you mesmerised.
-Pick your favourite author or genre and spend at least half an hour reading.
+If you are an avid reader, you will know how a book can transport you to a faraway land and leave you mesmerized.
+Pick your favorite author or genre and spend at least half an hour reading.

 Best time to read: Before bedtime.
 Switch off the phone/TV/computer and READ!

-Have you seen how engrossed kids are when colouring or drawing in their books?
+Have you seen how engrossed kids are when coloring or drawing in their books?
 Art has a therapeutic effect on our mind and is considered one of the best ways to de-stress.

-Art tips: Look for colouring books for adults online and lose yourself in their pages with your colour pencils and crayons when feeling low and lonely.
+Art tips: Look for coloring books for adults online and lose yourself in their pages with your color pencils and crayons when feeling low and lonely.

 It can seem difficult, but knitting, sewing or embroidery are also activities that help practice mindfulness.
 Moreover, you need to focus on the activity to save your fingers from getting pricked!